Tuition and Fees

 Yellow Ribbon Program

-Emory Law is proud to participate in the Veterans Administration Yellow Ribbon Program offering tuition assistance to veterans and their dependents.
-To be considered for an Emory Law Yellow Ribbon Program award, you must first be admitted to the JD program at Emory Law.
-Yellow Ribbon Awards are only available for JD students.
+The Yellow Ribbon GI Education Enhancement Program is a provision of the Post 9/11 Veterans Educational Assistance Act of 2008.
+Emory Law is proud to participate in the program and offers a Yellow Ribbon award of $5,500 per academic year to two JD students.
+To be considered for an Emory Law Yellow Ribbon award, you must first be admitted to the JD program at Emory Law.
+Yellow Ribbon awards are only available for JD students.

 Emory Law offers a 15% Founders Scholarship to Emory University and Emory Healthcare employees who are accepted to the JM program and enroll in Fall semester of an academic year.
 Employees also may be eligible for the Courtesy Scholarship Program, or another education benefit program.